-- 1. Develop a theoretical knowledge base related to nursing and specifically nursing's role in relation to selected common health experiences. - 2.
-Develop ability to accept a variety of perspectives related to the situation. - 3.
-Recognize contextual influences as relevant to the situation. - 4.
-Actively work in the group to develop a planned approach towards understanding the situation. - 5.
-Apply independent study material to the situation as planned and share information in the group that is clear, focused on the situation and defensible. - 6.
-Participate actively in the group so that the group functions productively. - 7.
-Develop ability to give feedback to other members of the group in a manner that facilitates the group goal. - 8.
-Establish relationships with group members that achieve the tasks of the group. - 9.
-Develop ability to monitor group process. - 10.
-Reflect on own growth in developing effective group skills.
+- 1. develop a theoretical knowledge base related to nursing and specifically nursing's role in relation to selected common health experiences. - 2. develop ability to accept a variety of perspectives related to the situation. - 3. relate contextual influences as relevant to the situation. - 4. actively work in the group to develop a planned approach towards understanding the situation. - 5. apply independent study material to the situation as planned and share information in the group that is clear, focused on the situation and defensible. - 6. participate actively in the group so that the group functions productively. - 7. develop ability to give feedback to other members of the group in a manner that facilitates the group goal. - 8. establish relationships with group members that facilitate the achievement of the tasks of the group. - 9. develop ability to monitor group process. - 10. reflect on own growth in developing effective group skills.